 11 Things Denver Comic Con Should Improve (But Probably Won’t)

 Who am I to criticize Denver Comic Con?
 The organization has changed a lot in the 4 years from inception, including removing founders, hiring and firing executive directors, and so much more.
 More importantly, I’ve played many roles inside and out of the convention since it’s inception.
-I started with a press pass in year 1 (e.g. capturing this video), then I was media as one of the official photographers in year 2.
+I started with a press pass in year 1, then I was media as one of the official photographers in year 2.
 By year 3 I was on staff in charge of the official media team (photographers/videographers) and also part of the overall communications team.
 Due to various reasons, I chose not to continue as a volunteer for DCC in year 4 and purchased a 3-day pass and was an attendee like any other, without any special privileges.

 Hopefully that’s enough to convince you that I have some credibility in regards to the following critique.
 Now, I think there are some things that DCC is doing right (e.g. kid’s corral and educator day), but after this year the excuse of “still learning” is no longer viable and lessons should be learned before the general public loses faith in the event.